newlandp/Practice/README.md

-Just a repository to practice random ruby problems and get more comfortable using github
+Just a repository to practice random ruby problems and get more comfortable using github.
+Collection of random ongoing methods (mostly euler problems).